Cooked rice calories per 100g: 130 kcal (white rice)

 Frequently Asked Questions

-How much does dry rice expand when cooked?
+How much does rice expand after cooking?

 CalMind